freddyox/freddyox.github.io/_posts/2018-10-13-bayesian_classifier.md

   <img src="/images/bayes_classifier/bayesian_example.png" alt="" height="99%" width="99%">
   <figcaption>Fig. 1 - There are three data sets labeled A, B, and C. The goal
-  is to understand the class distributions such that when new unlabeled data are presented (red circles labeled 1-3), a class may be assigned based by probability.
+  is to understand the class distributions such that when new unlabeled data are presented (red circles labeled 1-3), a class may be assigned based on probability.
   In this example, the new data point labeled as 1 has an 84% chance of belonging to Class A and only a 14% chance of belonging to Class C; therefore, this point would be assigned as a member of Class A.